 Make sure Pinterest isn’t sending traffic to expired or deleted pages.
 404 errors will hurt your ranking and upset your users.
-If you have out of stock products, make sure you add related items to the page so users have something to explore.
+If you have out of stock products, make sure you add related items to the page, so users have something to explore.

 Attract More Followers

 Beyond adding a follow button to your site, on as many pages as possible, promote your Pinterest account on other social accounts.
 The more followers you have, the higher your Pinner authority becomes – on both your profile and your boards.
-The more authority you have, the more likely our Pins will rank higher in the Pinterest search results.
+The more influence you have, the more likely our Pins will rank higher in the Pinterest search results.